Author

 The impact of storage costs on the overall cloud bill was further highlighted in a study by Virtana titled “The State of Hybrid Cloud Storage.”
 Based on interviews with 350 cloud computing decision-makers, the report revealed significant insights into the implications of storage expenses.

 The survey findings revealed a staggering 94% acknowledgment of increased storage costs among participants, with 54% confirming faster growth in storage expenses compared to their overall cloud spending.
-This underscores the substantial impact of storage costs on organizations' financial health, emphasizing the need for strategic management in this area.

 Several hidden costs in cloud storage were identified: